zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity03.md

       *[ERROR_ASN_DATABASE]* and end these steps for RIPE look-up of the specific IP address.
    4. The first field has the ASN or list of ASNs.
 Split that into ASNs.
-   5. If it was not possible to extrac the ASN or ASNs, output *[ERROR_ASN_DATABASE]* and end these steps (the response was malformed).
+   5. If it was not possible to extract the ASN or ASNs, output *[ERROR_ASN_DATABASE]* and end these steps (the response was malformed).